animeshgarai09/Felix-UI-Vanilla/readme.md

 Modal can be used for creating dialog boxes, to communicate with user.

-Find more detail on below topics of _Modal_ visit https://://felix-ui-dev.netlify.app/documentation.html#modal
+To find more detail on the below topics visit documentation on [Modal](https://://felix-ui-dev.netlify.app/documentation.html#modal)

 -   Modal component
 -   Modal demo